privacyidea/privacyidea/doc/application_plugins/openvpn.rst

 2. integrate OpenVPN directly with RADIUS
 3. use the PAM module for RADIUS in OpenVPN

-Each of the methods has its andvantages as well as drawbacks.
+Each of the methods has its advantages as well as drawbacks.

 On the client side, you need to add::